ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 device’s OnCommand triggers a call to ``TalonDxComponentManager.configure_talons``, which copies the device server binaries and FPGA bitstream to the Talon-DX boards, starts the HPS master device server, and sends the configure command to each DsHpsMaster device.
+The ``CbfController``'s operational ON and OFF states (Tango DevState) represent the current powered state of the Talon LRU hardware; the controller turns ON if it is able to power on at least one LRU successfully, and will only turn OFF it is able to power off all LRUs successfully.
+The controller subscribes to the ``TalonLRU`` devices' ``state`` attribute change events and stores the latest values to determine the hardware's current powered state, the ``TalonLRU`` devices in turn getting their state from the actual PDU, through the ``PowerSwitch`` devices.

 Cbf Subarray
 ======================================================